tstatler/doctools/guides/node/cli/logcat/README.md

 Retrieves and displays a published application's runtime logs continuously from Node.ACS.
 It lets you see in real-time what's happening with an application running in the cloud.
 By default, runtime logs are retrieved every 5 seconds, and you can configure this interval with the `--interval` parameter.

-For an overview of Node.ACS logging utilities see , see [Logging Utilities](/cloud/latest/#!/guide/node_logging-section-logging-utilities).
+For an overview of Node.ACS logging utilities see [Logging Utilities](#!/guide/node_logging-section-logging-utilities).

 ## Usage